Double glazing repairs and maintenance

 Most common double glazing faults

-The most common problem double glazing owners in our survey reported was the windows or doors becoming difficult to open or close.
-One in 10 (10%) said this happened in the first 10 years after installation.
+The most common problem that double glazing owners in our survey reported post-installation was the windows or doors becoming difficult to open or close.
+Three in 10 of those who had a problem experienced this.
+All had bought their double glazing in the past 10 years.

-This was followed by windows or doors dropping over time so they don’t fit as well.
+This was followed by windows or doors dropping or sagging over time so they don’t fit as well.

-But 69% of people said they had no issues with their double glazing in the first 10 years after it was installed.
+But 73% of people said they had no issues with their double glazing, including with buying it and having it installed, in the first 10 years.

-Can I fix double glazing that’s difficult to open or dropping?
+Can I fix double glazing that’s difficult to open or has sagged?

 Difficulties with opening and closing your doors and windows may be owing to: